wkxdavid/wkxdavid/README.md

 ### Hello, I'm David Pham
 # An Junior Informatics Major @ University of Washington
-# Focusing in Software Engineering and Information Managmenet
-Currently looking to for a internship to gain more experience in the SWE field.
+Fcusing in Software Engineering and Information Managmenet Currently looking to for a internship to gain more experience in the SWE field.

 - 🔭 I’m currently taking databases and project management courses while working on WordPlayPen, an universial typography language usable for people around the world.